 Cord #3: The Congregation

-I have said many times, and I will say it again: “God has the cattle on a thousand hills but He often asks me for my cow!”
+I have said many times, and I will repeat it: “God has the cattle on a thousand hills, but He often asks me for my cow!”
 Why?
-The economy of God, within the threefold cord of development, involves an active participation of every member within!
+Within the threefold cord of development, the economy of God involves the active participation of every member within!
 The visionary, the vision-crafters, and the congregation must act as a unified unit!
-If these three things can operate according to their intended purpose and the time, treasure, and talents God has provided are appropriately assigned then you have the resulting visitation of God’s manifested glory.
-As Moses stepped out of the door of the Tabernacle, built by the vision-crafters, and provided for by the congregation the glory of God fell.
+Suppose these three things can operate according to their intended purpose, and the time, treasure, and talents God has provided are appropriately assigned.
+In that case, you have the resulting visitation of God’s manifested glory.
+As Moses stepped out of the Tabernacle door, built by the vision-crafters and provided for by the congregation, the glory of God fell.
 The threefold cord of development effectively moved God from the mountain and into the middle.

 Timothy Hadden is happily married and the father of three young children.
 He has traveled extensively, both in the United States and Internationally, as a sought-after Apostolic evangelist.
 Many of his revivals, often spanning several months, focused on creating a spiritual environment that promoted a profound move of God, thus enabling a spirit of revelation that further developed existing local ministries and empowered local church congregations to a greater dimension of Apostolic understanding and authority.
 The effects of these revivals are still being witnessed throughout many church congregations nationwide.
 Having felt the call of God to leave the evangelistic field, he and his family have relocated to the Portland, Oregon Metropolis, where they are developing a church plant called Antioch Northwest.
 Already, They are seeing unprecedented signs and miracles in one of the least churched cities in the Northwest.
 He curates an excellent blog called Search of Kings (searchofkings.com).
 In addition, he has authored a much-needed apostolic exegetical commentary on Exodus (Exodus: A Literary Commentary on the Book of Exodus).